orionrobots/orionrobots.github.io/_posts/2023/12/8/the-pimoroni-yukon.md

 date: 2023-12-08
 description: A look at the Pimoroni Yukon board, a Raspberry Pi Pico breakout board with a lot of features.
 thumbnail: _posts/2023/12/8/yukon-with-modules-for-piwars.jpeg
-tags: [raspberry pi pico, pimoroni, yukon, breakout board]
+tags: [raspberry pi pico, pimoroni, breakout board, robot building, micropython, piwars2024]
 ---
 For the last few months, I had the privilege of being a beta tester for the Pimoroni Yukon board.
 This meant I got to play with a robotics board with a tonne of features before it was released!